BdR76/CSVLint/docs/readme.md

 ![CSV Lint reformat data dialog](/docs/csvlint_reformat_data.png?raw=true "CSV Lint plug-in reformat data dialog")

+### Column separator ###

+Reformat the column separator,  for example from comma separated `,` to semicolon separated `;`.
+Any values that contain the new separator character will be put in quotes, for example `"error; no read"`.

+When converting to fixed width format, it will use the width of each column as set in the metadata.
+Integer or decimal values will be right aligned, any other datatypes are left aligned.

 ### Datetime reformat ###

 Datetime format, reformat all datetime values in the file uniformly.
 Note that